Public transport in Barcelona (update 2024)

 Map, cities, semicircle

-In the province of Barcelona, there are 6 different transport zones.
-Zone 1 basically covers the whole city.
-Zones 2 to 6 gradually take you further afield to suburbs and surrounding areas.
-The map above clearly shows which cities are in which zone.
+Barcelona is divided into 6 different transportation zones.
+Zone 1 covers the entire city, while Zones 2 to 6 extend to the suburbs and surrounding areas.
+The map above shows which cities are in each zone.

 How does public transport work in Barcelona?

-Barcelona has a very extensive and well-maintained public transport network.
-In addition, it is also cheap.
-The public transport system in Barcelona consists of metro, train, bus and tram.
-There is one integrated ticketing system.
-With the same ov ticket, you can travel on all the above means of transport.
+Barcelona boasts an extensive and well-maintained public transport network that is affordable as well.
+The system includes metro, train, bus, and tram services, all integrated into a single ticketing system.
+With one ticket, you can conveniently travel on all these modes of transport.

 Types of public transport in Barcelona

-Barcelona’s metro is fast, well-maintained and safe.
-Due to the often busy traffic above ground, the underground is in many cases the fastest way to get from A to B. Barcelona has eight metro lines and almost all sights in the city can be easily reached by metro.
-The cable car from Paral.lel metro station up Montjuïc is also covered by the metro.
+Barcelona’s metro is fast, well-maintained, and safe.
+With the often busy traffic above ground, the underground metro is often the quickest way to get from A to B. Barcelona has eight metro lines, making it easy to reach almost all the city’s sights.
+The cable car from Paral·lel metro station up Montjuïc is also covered by the metro.

-The Ferrocarrils de la Generalitat de Catalunya (FGC) is often mentioned in the same breath as the TMB, Barcelona’s metro.
-That’s because these two companies run the city’s metro network together.
-You can travel within Barcelona on FGC’s trains (which often resemble a metro) using the standard ticket you also use for tram, bus and metro.
+The Ferrocarrils de la Generalitat de Catalunya (FGC) is often mentioned alongside the TMB, Barcelona’s metro operator, as both companies manage the city’s metro network together.
+You can travel within Barcelona on FGC trains, which often resemble a metro, using the same ticket valid for tram, bus, and metro.

-To get to Montserrat, Tibidabo or Peu del Funicular (for the scenic cycling and walking route Carretera de les Aïgues), you can use FGC.
-For out-of-town destinations, such as Montserrat, you do need another (more expensive) ticket, which allows you to travel through 2 or more zones.
-For more information on ov tickets and related prices, scroll down.
+To reach destinations like Montserrat, Tibidabo, or Peu del Funicular (for the scenic Carretera de les Aigües cycling and walking route), you can also use the FGC.
+However, for out-of-town trips such as Montserrat, you will need a different, more expensive ticket that covers travel through two or more zones.

 FGC’s main train stations for tourists in Barcelona are: